Ruskin I & II

 The theater was designed by Milton Costlow and Associates of Kansas City, and it was a freestanding building that was adjacent to the Ruskin Heights Shopping Center, a strip shopping center on Blue Ridge Boulevard, near the Ruskin Heights neighborhood of southeast suburban Kansas City.

 The Ruskin I & II was the first twin theater for the Commonwealth Amusements circuit, which was headquartered in Kansas City and which in 1967 had over a hundred theaters, mostly in Arkansas, Kansas, and Missouri.
-The theater lasted only for a relatively short time, closing by the mid-1970’s.
+The theater lasted only for a relatively short time, closing April 2, 1974 with “Sleeper” and “Walking Tall”.
 After the theatre closed, the building’s longtime occupant was a thrift store for the Missouri Council for the Blind.

 Just login to your account and subscribe to this theater